kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Never promise more than you can perform. - Publilius Syrus
+    ## Know how to listen, and you will profit even from those who talk badly. - Plutarch